josephrhobbs/personal-website/source/projects/independent/carlo.md

 However, despite my satisfaction, I found absolutely no application for the Boron language, because it was simply C with different syntax.
 I had no use or liking for C...
 I was not a software developer by training, and I didn't care for its clunky methods for memory management.

-Several months later, I found an application for my newfound understanding of computer language development, and I developed [Elemental](/projects/independent/elemental), a simple matrix processing program.
-But Elemental too suffered the same pitfall as Boron... it was not unique.
-Elemental was no different than MATLAB, except that Elemental had fewer than ten built-in functions and was agonizingly slow.
+Several months later, I found an application for my newfound understanding of computer language development, and I developed a simple language for linear algebra processing.
+But this too suffered the same pitfall as Boron... it was not unique.
+To be honest, my linear algebra language (which I dubbed "Elemental") was no different than MATLAB, except that (unlike MATLAB) Elemental had fewer than ten built-in functions and was agonizingly slow.
+I'm ashamed to admit some matrix operations were even \[ \Theta(n!) \].

 Over the next year, I slowly came up with an idea for a project that had a potential application in my academic work.
 I wanted an interpreted language that enabled symbolic manipulation of mathematical expressions.